When seconds count: how we think about flash analyses

 - Anchor checking: if the prior year's actual is available in our brief, we compare the model-extracted prior-year value against our known reference value.
 If the deviation is too large, the model has likely read an accumulated figure instead of the quarterly figure — and we reject the result.
 This check has proven to be one of the most effective safeguards against the most common error type.

-- Plausibility filters: additional checks that catch unit confusion, currency transformation, and other systematic deviations.
+- Plausibility filters: additional checks that catch currency transformation, unit confusion, and other systematic deviations.

 Deeper digging when needed